 - to correspond with you to address any queries you may raise or otherwise in connection with our relationship with you;

 - to carry out our obligations arising from any contracts entered into between you and us;

 - to administer our business and operations, and our commercial relationships with those with whom we do business;

 - to use data analytics to improve the Website, products/services, marketing, customer relationships and experiences; and

-- to provide you with information regarding our products or services that you request from us or which we feel may interest you where you have consented to be contacted for such purposes.
+- to provide you with information regarding our products or services that you request from us or which we feel may interest you, including, if consent is required by law, where you have consented to be contacted for such purposes;

-If we wish to use your data for marketing purposes, we will always inform you (before collecting your data) and either request your consent or, if permitted by law, provide you with the opportunity to opt out.
+If we use your data for marketing purposes, we will: i) where required by law, inform you before collecting your data and request your consent or provide you with the opportunity to opt out; and ii) in any event stop doing so on request.
 You can exercise your right to prevent such processing by contacting us at email@example.com or by clicking “unsubscribe” on any marketing emails you receive from us.